- All native maples can be tapped for sap. Maples have opposite branch and bud patterns.

 Sizing the Evaporator or Pan

-- Use only lead-free soldered or welded stainless steel pans or stock pots.
+Most equipment can be purchased used at considerable savings.
+Use only lead-free soldered or welded stainless steel pans or stock pots.
 Lead testing kits can be purchased at most hardware stores.

 - Have an evaporator of adequate boiling capacity and high sides – about 6-8 inches minimum.